brainjocks/contentstack-poc/README.md

 2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

-3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+3.  **`.prettierignore`**: This file tells editor to exclude directories/files/code blocks from formatting (https://prettier.io/docs/en/ignore.html).

 4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.